DotBow/Blender-Launcher/docs/mkdocs/troubleshooting.md

 ## Catching Application Traceback

+* Starting from version 1.14.0 Blender Launcher ships with separate debugging releases that used to provide deeper and more user friendly way of tracing an issue:

+:   1.
+Download `Blender_Launcher_v%.%.%_%_x64_DEBUG.zip` for your system and reproduce the issue faced in a regular version
+    1. If something goes wrong the popup window with detailed information will be shown
+    1. Copy the text from the window using ++ctrl+c++

 * By default Blender Launcher logs warnings and errors into `BL.log`.
-To retrieve additional useful debug information use `-debug` flag:
+To retrieve additional useful debug information use `-debug` flag (compatible with debugging releases):

     === "Windows"